 - 1/4 cup of milk

-Just as with most of my coffee recipes, I used Newman's Special Blend Keurig® K-Cup® coffee pods in this mocha frappuccino.
-This roast always supplies the needed oomph to maintain a presence in a frappuccino.
-It is labeled a medium roast coffee, however, I would beg to differ.
-Newman's is a dark coffee, packed with depth and body.
+Just as with most of my Satrbucks coffee recipes, I used French Roast in this mocha frappuccino.
+This roast always supplies the needed oomph to maintain a presence in a frappuccino, it is a dark coffee, packed with depth and body.
 Just right for homemade frappuccinos.

-- Start by brewing your Newman's Special Blend K-Cup® coffee pods on the lowest water setting of your Keurig® brewer.
+- Start by brewing your Starbucks K-Cup® capsule on the lowest water setting of your Keurig® brewer.
 This will help avoid a watered down taste when added to the ice.

 - Next, allow the coffee to cool to at least room temperature, preferably chilled.